briis/renoweb/README.md

 As of version 2.0, I am using a completely new API, and I have also used the opportunity to ensure this Integration delivers on the latest Home Assistant Requirements.
 All this means that there is NO directupgrade path from V1.x to this Version and all your sensors will get new names and new Unique ID's, which again means you will have to change automations, scripts and dashboard after installing this version.

-If you never installed RenoWeb before go directly the Installation section.
+If you never installed Renoweb before go directly the Installation section.

 Here is the suggested *"Upgrade"* Procedure:

-#### Remove your current RenoWeb setup
+#### Remove your current Renoweb setup
 1. Go to *Settings* | *Devices & Services
-2. Click on *RenoWeb Garbage Collection*
+2. Click on *Renoweb Garbage Collection*
 3. Click on the 3 dots to the right of each address you installed, and click *Delete*

-#### Add RenoWeb V2.0 to your system
+#### Add Renoweb V2.0 to your system
 * **This only applies while we are running the Beta, after that just you the normal Installation/Upgrade procedures**
 * Go to *HACS* and then click on *Integrations*
-* Find *RenoWeb Garbage Collection* and click on it.
+* Find *Renoweb Garbage Collection* and click on it.
 * In the upper right corner, click on the 3 dots, and select *Redownload*
 * Now **very important**, toggle the switch, *Show beta version* to On.
 * The system will think a bit, and should then contain a list with Beta and Released version.